bezpalko/web.dev/src/site/content/en/progressive-web-apps/install-criteria/index.md

-In addition, when the criteria is met, many browsers will fire a `beforeinstallprompt` event, allowing you to provide a custom in-app UX that that will trigger the install flow within your app.
+In addition, when the criteria is met, many browsers will fire a `beforeinstallprompt` event, allowing you to provide a custom in-app UX that than will trigger the install flow within your app.

 ## Install criteria {: #criteria }